5 Proven Ways to Improve Your Child’s Memory

 So, in practice, don’t make every single thing a learning experience.
 Let your child unwind sometimes.
 At the same time, use mini-stressors like short tests to encourage memory formation after learning.

 5) Simply Practice

-Last but not least, you have to become comfortable practicing focus with your child.
-Focus isn’t something that comes naturally; it’s something that has to be worked on like any other skill, like painting or singing.
+Last but not least, you have to become comfortable practising focus with your child.
+Focus isn’t something that comes naturally; it has to be worked on like any other skill, painting or singing.
 And we don’t just mean encouraging your child to practice.
-We mean that you, as a parent, have to be patient and forgiving with your child.
+We suggest that you, as a parent, have to be patient and forgiving with your child.
 Don’t guilt them into learning how to focus—guilt is the worst motivator there is.
-Use positive reinforcement to encourage them, and detail the benefits of learning to them.
+Use positive reinforcement to encourage them and detail the benefits of learning to them.

 When your child first starts learning how to focus, they won’t be very good.
-Their limbic system—their animal brain, the part that all animals have, and which is responsible for instant gratification—will kick in once in a while.
-It’s going to happen, and you have to accept that, but with time it’ll get better.
+Their limbic system—their animal brain, the part that all animals have, and that is responsible for instant gratification—will kick in once in a while.
+It’s going to happen, and you have to accept that, but it’ll get better with time.